bogeeee/pve-manager-electrified/docs/security.md

 # Development mode

 PVE-electrified can run in development mode.
 Then the vite-devserver is used.
-You'll see it in the main toolbar then, or you can check the status under the url `https://you-pve/webBuild `.
+You'll see it in the main toolbar then, or you can check the status under the url `https://your-pve/webBuild `.
-When not enabled, PVE-manager-electrified prevents access to the vite-devserver's paths (refusing websocket forwarding to 8055).
-Just make sure, you don't accidentally enter this mode in production.
+When not enabled, PVE-manager-electrified prevents access to the vite-devserver's paths and also does not forward websocket connections to it (to port 8055).
+Cause this vite-devserver's API was only meant for development mode.
+When enabled, forwarding to it is only individually allowed for users that are logged in and have `Sys.Console` permission.
+Also, a same-origin check against the request headers is performed to prevent xsrf.
+So switching on the vite-devserver in production is sufficiently secured (there may be valid reasons to use it, i.e. the admin wants to edit a button).

-The vite devserver also internally listens for hmr websocket connections on port 8055.
+The vite devserver internally listens for hmr websocket connections on port 8055.
 It's bound to localhost/loopback interface only👍.
 Still that port is always bound, even when the devserver is not used (for internal reasons, cause express is rather static and always needs the middleware object upfront).
 TODO: Add a config option to completely disable the vite devserver.

 <hr/>